Legacy-Project-RBK/leagacyProject-IFL-Science/README.md

                     "request": "^2.88.0"
                 }

-            If you have any problem with the anyone of them run the command related to it:
+            If you have any problem with the any of them run the command related to it:

                 -$ npm install  body-parser --save
                 -$ npm install nodemon --save